Rapptz/discord.py/docs/api.rst

     .. attribute:: banned

         The list of users that were banned.
-The type of the list is a :class:`Object` representing the user.
+The inner :class:`Object` of the list has the :attr:`Object.type` set to :class:`User`.

         :type: List[:class:`Object`]
     .. attribute:: failed

         The list of users that could not be banned.
-The type of the list is a :class:`Object` representing the user.
+The inner :class:`Object` of the list has the :attr:`Object.type` set to :class:`User`.

         :type: List[:class:`Object`]